Lionel Mpasi

+Early life

+Mpasi was born in Meaux, in the eastern suburbs of Paris, to Congolese parents.
+He acquired French nationality on 31 August 2000, through the collective effect of his father's naturalization.

-Professional career
+Club career

 A youth product of PSG, Mpasi signed his first professional contract with Toulouse before moving to Rodez in 2016.
-Mpasi made his professional debut with Rodez in a 0-0 Ligue 2 tie with Le Mans FC on 14 February 2020.
+Mpasi made his professional debut with Rodez in a 0–0 Ligue 2 tie with Le Mans FC on 14 February 2020.

+On 13 July 2025, Mpasi signed a two-season contract with Le Havre.

 International career

-Mpasi was born in France, and is of Congolese descent.
-He is a former youth international for France.
+Mpasi is a former youth international for France.
 However, he decided to represent the home country of his parents, DR Congo.
 Being selected without appearing on the pitch, he finally debuted for the DR Congo national team in a 1–0 friendly loss to Bahrain on 1 February 2022.

+On 27 December 2023, he was selected from the list of 24 Congolese players selected by Sébastien Desabre to participate in the 2023 Africa Cup of Nations.
+As a full goalkeeper, he contested the three first-round matches, all ended in a tie against Zambia 1–1 and Morocco 1–1 and Tanzania 0–0, respectively.
+In the eighth final, against the Egypt team, he scored the last shot at the goal, with the game ending in a 1–1 draw.